 Should you have any questions, you can always contact the Reprographic Service at kk-jaljennepalvelu(at)helsinki.fi.

-We will deliver the orders in two weeks time.
+We will deliver the orders in one week time.
 Orders are subject to a fee according to the service price list.

 When can I use the services of the Centre for Preservation and Digitisation?

 - there is a great deal of the materials to be digitised or copied on paper, for example full publications or extensive published entities

 - the materials are in poor condition, easily damaged or large in size

 When you want

 - high quality scanning, for example for publication activities

 - to record the technical stages of the digitisation process (equipment used, quality, processing history)